javascript-tutorial/en.javascript.info/1-js/4-data-structures/9-map-set-weakmap-weakset/1-recipients-set/solution.md

 alert("Read message 0: " + readMessages.has(messages[0]));

 messages.shift();
-// now readMessages has 1 element (or will be cleaned soon)
+// now readMessages has 1 element (technically memory may be cleaned later)
 ```

 The `WeakSet` allows to store a set of messages and easily check for the existance of a message in it.

 It cleans up itself automatically.
 The tradeoff is that we can't iterate over it.
 That's not needed here though.

+P.S. `WeakSet` stores one bit of information: "was it read" (yes/no - in set/out of set).
+To store a date, we can use `WeakMap`.